linux-china/platform-bom-contrib/README.md

 #### Why

-Spring IO platform bom now focuses on Java 7 compatible, some dependencies are not included or upgraded becuase of Java 8 support only.
+Spring IO platform BOM now focuses on Java 7 compatible, and some dependencies are not included or upgraded because of Java 8 support only.
-Now Java 8 is adopt by most developers, and platform-bom-contrib helps Java 8 developers to last version.
+Now Java 8 is adopted by most developers, and platform-bom-contrib helps Java 8 developers to last version.

 ### How to use